JD Degree in California Overview

 Get the information you need in order to start your Alliant experience.
 Browse our diverse list of faculty members, or see the latest admission requirements for your desired program.

 Our JD Degree Program offers a part-time format to provide more options and greater flexibility to our students.
+Regardless if you choose part-time or full-time, students studying JD law in San Diego or San Francisco will gain hands-on experience and learn a variety of criminal law skills through a challenging curriculum.

 Varied Course Offerings